mattluongo/TauLock_CESM1/README.md

 # TauLock_CESM

 This directory provides modified source code files for CESM 1.2.2.1 to implement the wind stress overriding protocol introduced in Luongo et al. (2022).
-DOI: https://doi.org/10.1175/JCLI-D-21-0950.1.
-When using this source code, please cite the following reference:
+When using this source code, please cite the following references (for both the article and the code itself):

-Luongo, Matthew T., Shang-Ping Xie, and Ian Eisenman.
-"Buoyancy Forcing Dominates the Cross-Equatorial Ocean Heat Transport Response to Northern Hemisphere Extratropical Cooling."
-Journal of Climate (2022): 1-46.
+Luongo, M.T., Xie, S.-P., and Eisenman, I., 2022.
+Buoyancy Forcing Dominates the Cross-Equatorial Ocean Heat Transport Response to Northern Hemisphere Extratropical Cooling.
+Journal of Climate, 35(20), pp. 3071-3090. doi: https://doi.org/10.1175/JCLI-D-21-0950.1

+Luongo, M.T., Xie, S.-P., Eisenman, I., (2022).
+GCM Modification Code from: Buoyancy Forcing Dominates the Cross-Equatorial Ocean Heat Transport Response to Northern Hemisphere Extratropical Cooling.
+UC San Diego Library Digital Collections. doi: https://doi.org/10.6075/J09P31TF

 Here, I provide a quick README to make heads or tails of these mods.
 If you want to see the few dozen lines out of the many thousands of lines of base code that I changed to create this protocol, I suggest just searching "Luongo" in the files.
 I tried to comment near each line with my name and the date.